-As of June 30, 2006, our cash totaled \$10.3 million.
-As of June 30, 2006, we have drawn \$293.6 million of an available \$750.0 million from Tranche A of our \$1.0 billion credit facility to fund the purchase of our contracted fleet.
-The remaining \$456.4 million will be available to fund the acquisition of the remaining seven vessels in our contracted fleet.
+As of September 30, 2006, our cash totaled \$9.8 million.
+As of September 30, 2006, we have drawn \$412.3 million of an available \$750.0 million from Tranche A of our \$1.0 billion credit facility to fund the purchase of the 23 vessels that we have contracted to purchase at the time of our initial public offering.
+On July 11, 2006, we drew \$56.9 million from Tranche A of our credit facility to fund the purchase of the Lahore Express.
+The remaining \$337.7 million on Tranche A will be available to fund the delivery of the remaining six vessels out of 13 additional vessels that we have contracted to purchase at the time of our initial public offering.
 No amounts have been drawn to date from Tranche B of our \$1.0 billion credit facility, of which \$250.0 million is available to fund the acquisition of new or used containerships.
-On April 6, 2006, we drew \$56.9 million from Tranche A of our credit facility to fund the purchase of Saigon Express.
+Subsequent to the quarter ended September 30, 2006, we drew \$16.0 million from Tranche A to fund the deposit on the four 4800 TEU vessels.

-As of June 30, 2006 we have drawn \$18.5 million of an available \$283.0 million from Tranche B of our \$365.0 million revolving credit facility to fund the deposits on the first four 2500 TEU vessels.
-The remaining \$264.5 million will be available to fund the construction of the eight 2500 TEU vessels.
+As of September 30, 2006 we have drawn \$35.0 million of an available \$283.0 million from Tranche B of our \$365.0 million revolving credit facility to fund the deposits on the first eight 2500 TEU vessels.
+The remaining \$248.0 million will be available to fund the construction of the four 2500 TEU vessels.
 No amounts have been drawn to date from Tranche A of our \$365.0 million revolving credit facility, of which \$82.0 million is available to fund the purchase of the two 3500 TEU vessels.

-Our primary short-term liquidity needs are to fund our operating expenses, including payments under our management agreement, and payment of our quarterly dividend.
-Our medium-term liquidity needs primarily relate to the purchase of the remaining vessels of the initial contracted fleet under the asset purchase agreement, funding the purchase of the two 3500 TEU vessels and funding the construction of the eight 2500 TEU vessels.
+Our primary short-term liquidity needs are to fund our operating expenses, including payments under our management agreement, funding for the acquisition of the four 4800 TEU vessels, and payment of our quarterly dividend.
+Our medium-term liquidity needs primarily relate to the purchase of the remaining vessels that we have contracted to purchase from SCLL at the time of our initial public offering and funding the purchase of the two 3500 TEU vessels, the eight 2500 TEU vessels, and the 5100 TEU vessels.
 Our long-term liquidity needs primarily relate to vessel acquisitions and debt repayment.
 We anticipate that our primary sources of funds for our short and medium-term liquidity needs will be our credit facility, our revolving credit facility, new credit facilities, additional equity offerings as well as our cash from operations, while our long-term sources of funds will be from cash from operations and/or debt or equity financings.
 We believe that these sources of funds will be sufficient to meet our liquidity needs for the foreseeable future.